shubhamss0617/ModelDrivenForms/README.md

 # ModelDrivenForms
-Angular 2/4 large size form Handling
+Dynamic FormService Angular 2/4 to reduce redundant and repeating code

-Step 1 - Declare Form Controls in separate file with respective validators as -
+Step 1 - Declare Form Controls in separate file with respective validators.

 Step 2 - Create FormManager service for creating FormInstance and setting value - (use setValue and patchValue accordingly)